Julcatan/School_District_Analysis/README.md

 How is the school summary affected?

 The updated analysis only affects Thomas High School in the overall school summary.
 All other scores stay unchanged.
-   - The % Passing Reading decreased from 97.3% to 69.7%
+   - The % Passing Reading for Thomas High School decreased from 97.3% to 69.7%
-   - The 5 Passing Math decreased from 93.3% to 66.9%
+   - The 5 Passing Math for Thomas High School decreased from 93.3% to 66.9%
    - The Overall % Passing rate for Thomas High School decreased from 91% to 65.1%

 Per School summary after update: